adammurdoch/model-experiments/declaring-software-type.md

     - Which source languages does the implementation use?
     - Which version or versions of these languages does it use?

-These are all important decisions for a developer to make, so they should be able to define these different aspects somewhat separately.
+These are all important decisions for a developer to make, so they should be able to declare these different aspects somewhat separately.
 However, not every combination makes sense, some aspects are implied by other aspects, and there are common patterns that can be used by developers who don't want to define all of these aspects.
-As a result, we shouldn't force developers to answer each of these questions separately unless they need to.

-<a id="templates"></a>
+As a result, the model shouldn't force developers to answer all of these questions unless they need to.

 ## Pattern 1: Named template

-One option is to give a name to a pattern or template, where the template provides fixed values for these aspects and allows the developer to declare other aspects.
+One option is to give a name to each pattern or "template".
+The template would provide fixed values for some of these aspects and allow the developer to declare other aspects.

 Here are some examples of what this might look like:

 **A Java library**: a library implemented using a single version of Java.

-The developer defines the Java version, and this also implies the JVM version that the library will run on.
+The developer declares the Java version, and this also implies the JVM version that the library will run on.

 ```kotlin
 javaLibrary {